CedricLeon/TpgVvcPartDatabase/README.md

 - Ternary-Tree Horizontal Partitioning (**TTH**), ID: 4 ;
 - Ternary-Tree Vertical Partitioning (**TTV**), ID: 5.

-The idea is to create a single TPG or an association of several TPGs choosing the split from the pixel values of the Coding Unit (CU), the input image.
+The idea is to create a single TPG or an association of several TPGs choosing the split from the pixel values of the **Coding Unit (CU)**, the input image.

 This problem is very close to a classification type problem so we used 2 different *Gegelati* LearningEnvironment: `LearningEnvironment` (default) and `ClassificationLearningEnvironment` (classification).

+## Scripts launching

+The huge majority of all the main files use `argv[]` arguments in order to be able to be launched from scripts.
+I recommend checking my [scripts repository](https://github.com/CedricLeon/scripts) if you are interested or you simply want examples.